ganeshsunny/Rest-API/README.md

-Use this commands to run this Api npm install node .
+Use these commands to run this Api npm install node .